AddDeqRelu

 uint64_t mask[2] = { UINT64_MAX, UINT64_MAX };

 // repeatTime = 4.
-64 elements are computed in each iteration, and 256 elements are computed in total.
+64 elements are computed in one iteration, and 256 elements are computed in total.

 // dstBlkStride, src0BlkStride, src1BlkStride = 1.
-Data is continuously read and written in a single repeat.
+Data is continuously read and written in a single iteration.

 // dstRepStride = 4, src0RepStride, src1RepStride = 8.
-Data is continuously read and written between adjacent iterations.
+Data is read and written continuously between adjacent repeats.

 half scale = 0.1;